-In connection with the Annual Report of Simon Property Group, L.P., on Form 10-K for the period ending December 31, 2007 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), each of the undersigned, certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Annual Report of Simon Property Group, Inc. ("Simon Property"), on Form 10-K for the period ending December 31, 2007 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), each of the undersigned, certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of Simon Property Group, L.P.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of Simon Property.

-/s/ DAVID SIMON
+/S/ DAVID SIMON

-David Simon Chairman of the Board of Directors and Chief Executive Officer of Simon Property Group, Inc., General Partner March 13, 2008
+David Simon Chairman of the Board of Directors and Chief Executive Officer February 26, 2008

-/s/ STEPHEN E. STERRETT
+/S/ STEPHEN E. STERRETT

-Stephen E. Sterrett Executive Vice President and Chief Financial Officer of Simon Property Group, Inc., General Partner March 13, 2008
+Stephen E. Sterrett Executive Vice President and Chief Financial Officer February 26, 2008 QuickLinks